 This client is all about value.
 His favorite store is Wal-Mart and he only buys his suits on clearance.
 And he loves his value managers.
 In fact, the bulk of his portfolio is invested in strategies where the managers scour the globe for opportunities “where the market price is below intrinsic value.”
 However, he is not fond of the extended periods of time when value can be out of favor.
 He gets a rush off the first leg of new bull markets when his value managers tend to rocket off the bottom, but during the trend continuation phase of the market he gets antsy.
 When you explain to him that there is something called relative strength that tends to have a low correlation to value, he shows interest.
 With the addition of DWAT to his portfolio, he feels a much greater sense of diversification…even if he is still a value guy.

-A list of all holdings for the trailing 12 months is available upon request.
-Past performance is no guarantee of future returns.
-These relative strength strategies are NOT a guarantee.
+Click here for a prospectus.
+The relative strength strategy is NOT a guarantee.
 There may be times where all investments and strategies are unfavorable and depreciate in value.
-See www.arrowfunds.com for a prospectus.